bytecodealliance/component-docs/component-model/src/creating-and-consuming/distributing.md

 ## The `wkg` Registry Tool

 The [`wasm-pkg-tools` project](https://github.com/bytecodealliance/wasm-pkg-tools) enables fetching and publishing Wasm components to OCI registries.
-It contains a `wkg` CLI tool that eases distributing and fetching components and WIT packages. `wkg` contains several subcommand:
+It contains a `wkg` CLI tool that eases distributing and fetching components and WIT packages.
+The usual way of using `wkg` is to address packages by their package name, i.e. `example:adder@1.0.0`.
+When using `wkg` this way, you don't need to know about the physical location of the package, as the `wkg` configuration handles that for you.
+If you need to, though, you can also use `wkg` to work with OCI artifacts directly, addressing them by OCI references when using the `wkg oci` subcommand.

+`wkg` contains several subcommand:

-- `wkg oci` - is a CLI wrapper around the [oci-wasm](https://github.com/bytecodealliance/rust-oci-wasm) crate which enables pushing/pulling Wasm artifacts to/from any OCI registry
+- `wkg oci` - pushes/pulls Wasm artifacts to/from any OCI registry
-- `wkg publish` - pushes *library* components or WIT packages
+- `wkg publish` - publish components or WIT packages by package name
-- `wkg get` - pulls *library* components or WIT packages
+- `wkg get` - pulls components or WIT packages by package name
 - `wkg wit` - commands for interacting with WIT files and dependencies
 - `wkg config` - interact with the `wkg` configuration